 Science at Ball Aerospace

 Since the dawn of the space age, Ball Aerospace has contributed unparalleled technical innovation on behalf of the nation’s most critical missions.
-Partnering with scientists in the astrophysics, planetary, earth science and solar communities for more than 50 years.
-The company supports scientists through all phases of mission development – from mission concept, to technology demonstration, to data delivery.
+Partnering with scientists in the astrophysics, planetary, earth science and heliophysics communities, Ball has played a key role through all phases of mission development – from mission concept, to technology demonstration, to data delivery.

-- For the James Webb Space Telescope, we applied our expertise in cryogenics to enable allow the infrared telescope, the mirrors and actuators to function at temperatures as low as -400 degrees Fahrenheit (33 K).
-Because the James Webb mirrors need to act as a single mirror on-orbit, we developed high-precision cryogenic actuators.
+- For the James Webb Space Telescope, our expertise in cryogenics enables the mirrors and actuators to operate at temperatures as low as -400 degrees Fahrenheit (33 K).
 Working with NASA’s Goddard Space Flight Center, we developed wavefront sensing and control techniques to align the 18 mirror segments to an accuracy of less than 20 nanometers, a fraction of the width of a human hair.

 - For the Kepler mission, we designed and built the largest telescope NASA has ever flown in space.
-Kepler features a 1.45-meter-diameter mirror and an advanced focal plane with 42 CCDs and a total of 95 million pixels.
+Kepler made groundbreaking discoveries of planets orbiting around other stars and continues its exploration as the K2 mission.

 - For the Hubble Space Telescope, Ball built a total of seven instruments, including COSTAR, the instrument that corrected the telescope’s flawed optics.
-Ball built all of Hubble’s current main instruments, bringing our total instrument contribution to Hubble to seven.

-These missions build on a legacy of executing many scientific ‘firsts.’
-From confirmation of the ozone hole, to the first all-sky survey in the infrared, Ball Aerospace applies technology to achieve the most challenging science requirements.
+These missions build on a legacy of many scientific ‘firsts.’
+From confirming the ozone hole, to discovering the first Earth-sized planet in the habitable zone of another star, Ball Aerospace technology satisfies the most challenging science requirements.